ngonam2403/webscraper-data-stack-ecs/README.md

-# A scalable WebScraper-stack with task-orchestration and data-visualization
+# A scalable WebScraper-stack with task-orchestration and data-visualization, on AWS ECS
 > insert Gifs (nhìn gif xong hiểu luôn flow đi thế nào)

 "A scalable WebScraper-stack with task-orchestration and data-visualization"